The Psychology Club

 - high standards of personal behavior

 Students interested in joining Psi Chi should send a letter stating that they wish to be considered for membership in the organization and a copy of their transcript to the Psi Chi Coordinator, Prof. Kate Arrington.
-Student applications will be reviewed each fall.
+Student applications will be reviewed each semester.
 The National Council imposes a one-time membership fee (currently $55) on incoming students to cover its expenses which include free publications for local chapters and individual members.
 All members are given certificates of membership (suitable for framing) from the national organization.